Chuck Charnichart: Early life and education

 Charnichart's parents, Bethoven and Francisca Charnichart, emigrated from San Luis Potosí, Mexico, to Brownsville, Texas in 1997.
 Her father was a restaurant cook on South Padre Island.
 Charnichart was their first child born in the US.
 She has three siblings.
 The family lived in a trailer park.
 She worked at a Taco Bell.

 Charnichart attended the University of Texas at Austin, where she studied marketing.
 She first tasted Central Texas-style smoked brisket while in Austin.

 Career

 While in college Charnichart worked front of house at Franklin Barbecue.
 While studying abroad in Norway she worked in an Oslo smokeless barbecue restaurant.
 When she returned from Norway, she worked at Fort Worth's Goldee's Barbecue, which in 2021 was named the state's best barbecue restaurant by Texas Monthly; owner and pitmaster Jonny White became a mentor.
 When White temporarily closed Goldee's while on vacation, he offered her the opportunity to use the space for a concept of her own, and she created a pop-up version of her vision for Barbs B Q.

 Charnichart is the pitmaster of Barbs B Q in Lockhart, Texas, which she opened with partners in 2023.
+In 2026, Charnichart moved to Greenpoint, Brooklyn to open Kirbee's in a joint venture with White.